Managing Director, Bayer Ireland and Strategy Board Member, IPHA

-Looking to Denmark, a country of similar size, it had approximately three times the number of registered studies at the end of 2018 compared with Ireland.
+Furthermore, looking to Denmark, a country of similar size, it had approximately three times the number of registered studies at the end of 2018 compared with Ireland.
 Notwithstanding these higher numbers, it currently takes six months to recruit a patient into clinical trials in Denmark compared to eight months in Ireland.

-Canamasas sees no reason why Ireland can’t emulate Denmark’s success and become a more attractive location for clinical research.
+Canamasas, on the other hand, sees no reason why Ireland can’t emulate Denmark’s success and become a more attractive location for clinical research.